2Abendsegler/GClh/docu/development-tampermonkey.md

 ```
 // @require          https://raw.githubusercontent.com/2Abendsegler/GClh/master/data/gclh_defi.js
 ```
+zu
 ```
 // @require          file:///C:/projects/gclh/GClh/data/gclh_defi.js
 ```

 ## Einschränkungen und Probleme
-*Muss noch ausgefühlt werden*
-- Update Info Popup wird immer angezeigt.
-Die Versionsnummer muss auch im Stub angepasst werden.
-Ansonsten erscheint immer die Updatemeldung von Tampermonkey und es kann passieren, dass bei einem Update der erstellte Stub mit dem Original GClh überschrieben wird!
-- ...
+- Ein Update überschreibt den erstellten Stub mit dem Original GClh.
+Daher sollte auf das Update über den eingebauten Update-Mechanismus verzichtet werden und das Script im lokalen Dateisystem per Git aktualisiert werden.
+- Wenn sich die Versionsnummer ändern, muss auch die Versionsnummer im Stub angepasst werden, da sonst Tampermonkey (bzw. der eingebaute Update-Mechanismus) eine neue Version des Scripts meldet und zu aktualisieren versucht.

 # <img src="../images/flag_en.png"> GC little helper II — Development with Tampermonkey

 ## Abstract

-Tampermonkey is managing Userscripts and their resources internally, and don't save them on the filesystem.
+Tampermonkey is managing Userscripts and their resources internally, and don't save them on the filesystem like Greasemonkey.
 That's why the Userscripts are not directly editable with a direct fileaccess by other developers.
-You can use the internal tampermonkey editor, if you want to change something on a userscript.
+You can use the internal Tampermonkey editor, if you want to change something on a userscript.
 The backside of this is, you can't use tools like Git to keep track of changes and different versions.

 This article describes, how you can save an external copy of the GC little helper II userscript and modify it on the filesystem directly.
-This simplyfies the development of the userscript, because you can use the editor of you choise and systems for versioning like Git.
+This simplyfies the development of the userscript, because you can use an external editor of you choise and systems for versioning like Git.

 The scope of this article are the browsers Mozilla Firefox and Google Chrome.